yage99/sequence-view/README.md

 Sample
 =============
+We now don't provide android style parameters.
+We use the classic Java style parameter.

 	// Set a background image to sequence view, this is not required.
 	// If you set, the sequence view size will depends on the background. seq.setBackgroundUrl(Environment.getExternalStorageDirectory()